SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ```
 USAGE
   $ smartthings presentation:device-config:generate [ID] [-h] [-p <value>] [-t <value>] [--language <value>] [-j] [-y] [-o <value>]
-    [--dth] [--type-shard-id <value>]
+    [--dth] [--type-shard <value>]

 ARGUMENTS
   ID  the profile id (or legacy DTH id))

 FLAGS
   -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output
   -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile
   -t, --token=<value>    the auth token to use
   -y, --yaml             use YAML format of input and/or output
   --dth                  generate from legacy DTH id instead of a profile id
   --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale
-  --type-shard-id=<value>  data management shard Id where the device type resides, only useful for legacy DTH type
+  --type-shard=<value>   data management shard Id where the device type resides, only useful for legacy DTH type
                          integrations

 DESCRIPTION
   generate the default device configuration